UCI-Chenli-teaching/cs122b-project5-murphy-movies/README.md

 ```

-### Brief Explanation
+### Explanation of the Tomcat application

-- The default username is `anteater` and password is `123456` .
+- The default login username for the application is `anteater`, and the password is `123456`.

-- Once logged in, you will see Eddie Murphy's info and can leave comments.
+- After logging in, you will see Eddie Murphy's info and can leave comments.

-- All comments are persisted to MySQL.
+- All comments are saved to MySQL.

-### DataSource
+### Data Sources

-- `WebContent/META-INF/context.xml` contains two DataSources, with database information stored in them.
-For this branch, they point to the same local MySQL server.
+- The file `WebContent/META-INF/context.xml` contains two data sources.
+In the `master` branch, the two data sources  use the same local MySQL server.
-  `WEB-INF/web.xml` registers the DataSources to names `jdbc/MySQLReadWrite` and `jdbc/MySQLReadOnly`, which could be referred to anywhere in the project.
+- The file `WEB-INF/web.xml` registers the data sources using the names `jdbc/MySQLReadWrite` and `jdbc/MySQLReadOnly`.

-- `SingleStarServlet.java`  use the `jdbc/MySQLReadOnly` dataSource to get Eddie Murphy's info.
+- The file `SingleStarServlet.java` uses the `jdbc/MySQLReadOnly` data source to get Eddie Murphy's info.
-- `CommentServelt.java` use the `jdbc/MySQLReadWrite` dataSource to insert and retrieve comments.
+- The file `CommentServelt.java` uses the `jdbc/MySQLReadWrite` data source to insert and retrieve comments.